 My God Jim…What a Way to Finish!

-Just before they retire, Kirk and McCoy try to make peace with the Klingons, after the Klingon chancellor is assassinated Kirk and McCoy are arrested….
+Kirk and McCoy try to make peace with the Klingons, but are arrested after the Klingon chancellor is assassinated.

-Star Trek VI: The Undiscovered Country – Trailer, Paramountmovies Digital, http://www.youtube.com and photographs © Paramount MovieS
+Star Trek VI: The Undiscovered Country – Trailer, Paramountmovies Digital and photographs © Paramount Movies

 Weeper Rating: 😦 😦 😦 /10

 Hulk Rating: /10

 For the Ultimate 90s Blogathon run by Tranquil Dreams and Drew’s Movie Reviews I added this review on Star Trek VI The Undiscovered Country.
 Other reviews with this cast include William Shatner in The Horror at 37,000 Feet and Incubus.
 Christopher Plummer is featured in my International Velvet and Sound of Music reviews and more.
 Kim Cattrall stars in Mannequin and David Warner in my Comic Con post.